Depression suggest an improvement to this article

 Transcranial direct current stimulation

-Non-invasive brain stimulation is emerging as a potential therapy to mitigate symptoms of depression.
+Non-invasive brain stimulation is an effective therapy to mitigate depression.
 Transcranial direct current stimulation, or tDCS, utilizes a weak electrical current that is delivered to scalp electrodes via a portable battery-powered stimulator.
 It modulates brain activity in a desired region or neural network by strengthening or weakening synaptic transmissions between neurons, thereby enhancing the synapses' ability to change their strength – a critical feature of neuronal development and normal brain functions.

 In a double-blind randomized sham-controlled trial involving 30 adults who demonstrated poor response to SSRI therapy, participants who received tDCS showed marked improvements in their depressive symptoms, and these improvements persisted one month after the treatment.